lordslair/untappd-map/README.md

 ├── log
 ├── test                              |  Bunch of test scripts ├── twitter-config.yaml               |  Twitter credentials
-└── untappd-map                       |  Main script, lthe Docker endpoint wo does all the work
+└── untappd-map                       |  Main script, the Docker endpoint who does all the work
 ```

 ### Tech